setarcos/linux_on_stm32/README.md

 ```
 i2cget -y 0 0x2a 0xa8
 ```
-Howerver, i2cdetect(from busybox) can only find one chip (should has more) and make i2c bus busy forever.
+Howerver, i2cdetect(from busybox) will make i2c bus busy forever when probe range after address 0x30.

+I2C2 is not defined in stm32f429.dtsi.
+Don't know why.
+Maybe I should send a patch.
+When I2C2 is enabled, i2cdetect can't find any chip on it.
+It should have a audio codec available, maybe need to power on.

 ### USB